(a) For the purposes of this Clause, the words:

 1. Time Charter Party Clause

 Sub-clause (a) This sets out two interdependent definitions to trigger the clause.
 The first, “Disease”, is drafted with closely defined criteria to fulfil the provisions of extreme circumstances of sickness and not everyday occurrences of illness.
-The accompanying definition, “Affected Area”, means the location where the vessel, crew or other person on board may be at risk of exposure to Disease (as defined).
+The second definition, “Affected Area”, may be a port or place that the ship visits where there is a risk of infection to the crew; and/or a port or place which leads to the ship and crew being at risk of quarantine or subject to other restrictions.
+To fulfil the requirements of the definition “Affected Area” it is sufficient if one of these risks is prevalent.

 Sub-clause (b) It is for owners/master to determine, on the basis of “reasonable judgement”, whether to allow the vessel to proceed to, continue to or remain at an Affected Area although, as with the war and piracy clauses, the level of danger must be real and significant.